zhangmozhe/Deep-Exemplar-based-Video-Colorization/README.md

 }
 ```

+## Old Photo Restoration :fire:

-**NOTE**: If you are also interested in restoring the artifacts in the legacy photo, please check our recent work, [bringing old photo back to life](https://github.com/microsoft/Bringing-Old-Photos-Back-to-Life).
+If you are also interested in restoring the artifacts in the legacy photo, please check our recent work, [bringing old photo back to life](https://github.com/microsoft/Bringing-Old-Photos-Back-to-Life).

 ```
 @inproceedings{wan2020bringing,